 This would mean that people outside the EU could set up an Estonian company over the internet and gain easy access to the European market.
 E-residents of the Baltic country have access to all the digital government services of a state that prides itself on being a pioneer of e-government.

 E-residency must be applied online.
 Confirmed applicants will then need to pick up an e-residency card at an embassy or pick-up location which currently is in Beijing or Singapore.
-But, according to Arnaud Castaignet, the head of international public relations of Estonia’s e-residency programme, the country is planning to open an e-residency centre in Bangkok soon.
+But, according to Arnaud Castaignet, the head of international public relations of Estonia’s e-residency program, the country is planning to open an e-residency center in Bangkok soon.

-Mr Castaignet wants to promote the programme in Asia, especially with digital countries looking to find a way to open up operations in Europe.
+Mr. Castaignet wants to promote the program in Asia, especially with digital countries looking to find a way to open up operations in Europe.
 He said many companies maintain registration in their home country and use the Estonian e-registry system to open operations in Europe.

-“Many emerging countries lack access to financial services and access to venture capital,” Mr Castaignet said.
-“By registering a company in Estonia, startups can gain access to EU funds and accelerator programmes.”
+“Many emerging countries lack access to financial services and access to venture capital,” Mr. Castaignet said.
+“By registering a company in Estonia, startups can gain access to EU funds and accelerator programs.”

 Estonia taxes dividends on registered companies but does not tax any profits invested back into the company.
 In 2018, Estonia made €10 million from the scheme.
 This year it expects €15 million.

-“The programme is not really about earning money for Estonia, but about expanding our soft power, especially in the digital world,” Mr Castaignet said.
+“The program is not really about earning money for Estonia, but about expanding our soft power, especially in the digital world,” Mr. Castaignet said.
 “We are only a country of 1.4 million people, and this is a way to make an impact far above our size.”

 Get more stuff like this

 Subscribe to our mailing list and get interesting stuff and updates to your email inbox.

 Thank you for subscribing.